draxius2002/weerdness/README.md

 # ffg_app

-A new Flutter project.
+This is flutter mobile android application based.

-by awadah test 6.22-29.4
+by awadah

 ## Getting Started